Graduate Admissions, 139 MacDougal Street, Suite B-18, New York, NY 10012, USA

 Phone: 212.998.6060 | Website: www.law.nyu.edu

-Founded in 1835, New York University School of Law has a record of academic excellence and national scholarly influence.
-The Graduate Division is one of the largest and most intellectually diverse in the country, offering a breadth of opportunities for graduate students to integrate theory and practice in law, and to engage in intellectual projects with professors at the highest level.
-Master's and doctoral students from the US and around the world are integral to the law school's commitment to global legal education; they share worldviews and legal philosophies with each other, and develop friendships and professional connections that last the rest of their careers.
+For almost two centuries, New York University School of Law has maintained a record of academic excellence and innovation.
+Its Graduate Division, one of the largest and most diverse in the country, offers a breadth of opportunities for students to integrate theory and practice in law and engage individually with professors on projects of the highest level.
+Master’s and doctoral students are integral to the Law School’s commitment to global legal education.
+These students come from more than 50 countries, share worldviews and legal philosophies, and develop friendships and professional connections that will last a lifetime.

 Law School Enrollment

 NYU School of Law offers the opportunity to study for one of nine LLM degrees at its main campus in New York City.
-Each year, the law school receives more than 2,700 full-time applications for a class of about 425 LLM students from more than 50 countries worldwide.
+Each year, the Law School receives more than 2,800 full-time applications for a class of about 440 LLM students from more than 50 countries worldwide.

 LLM Programs/Areas of Specialization

-Students choose either the traditional LLM degree, which enables them to develop expertise in virtually any combination of courses and fields they wish, or one of our eight acclaimed specializations, in which students take a majority of their coursework in one area.
+Students choose either the traditional LLM degree, which enables them to develop expertise in virtually any combination of courses and fields they wish, or one of our acclaimed specializations.

 LLM Scholarship Programs